Nashville Truck Accident Attorneys

 Representing Truck Accident Victims in Tennessee Since 1977

-been voted “Best Law Firms” in Personal Injury by U.S. News
+- We were voted among the nation’s “Best Law Firms” in Personal Injury by U.S. News.

 Types of Truck Accident Cases We Handle

 Highway I-40, Highway I-24, and Highway I-75 are busy thoroughfares for commercial traffic in Tennessee.
 A fully loaded commercial motor vehicle (CMV) can weigh upwards of 80,000 pounds.
 The large size of a semi-truck makes it difficult for drivers to brake quickly, and blind spots are also larger.
 All these factors can contribute to a truck accident, especially when an element of negligence is introduced.